Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 Vyre is a city located in the same province as Kintargo.
-There's a whole mini-guide on it attached to the book, but the only thing we really need to know is that it's pretty much Fucked-Up Venice.
+There's a whole mini-guide on it attached to the book, but the only thing we really need to know is that it's pretty much Fucked-Up Fantasy Venice.

 Though technically part of Cheliax, Vyre is almost entirely independent.
-Cheliax tolerates this because Fucked-Up Venice is a prime vacation destination for Chelish elites.
+Cheliax tolerates this because the city is a prime vacation destination for Chelish elites.
 On the other hand, Vyre's slice of coast makes for a shitty port, so they're almost entirely reliant on nearby Kintargo for the sea trade that gets them most of their food and luxuries.

 Vyre's government is extremely self-interested, but Cheliax has good reasons to maintain good relations with them, and they have good reasons to maintain good